Commercial Methods of Take

 Shrimp season is officially opened by public notice at such time that the MDMR’s Office of Marine Fisheries has determined that the shrimp have reached legal size.
 Miss Code Ann.
 49-15-64.1.

-Shrimp smaller in size than 68 count to the pound are not to be taken in Mississippi waters, except by licensed live-bait boats.
+Shrimp smaller in average size than 68 count to the pound cannot be taken in Mississippi waters, except by licensed live-bait boats.
 Miss Code Ann.
 49-15-64.3.

 It is illegal for anyone to drag or pull a trawl or try net under the water with the bag tied or untied within any waters that are closed to shrimping.
 Title 22, Part 2, Ch.
-5 (106).
+4, Rule 4.7.

 Commercial shrimpers are permitted to sell their legally caught shrimp live with a “Fresh Product” permit.